 Your Dynamics 365 Business Central integration is now set up.

 During the linking process, Codat installs a Dynamics 365 Business Central extension into the customer's Business Central environment.
 This extension has the following attributes:

 - Description/Publisher: Codat

-If the latest version of this extension is uninstalled or unpublished, Codat is unable to retrieve all the required data from the accounting platform.
+If the latest version of the extension is uninstalled or unpublished, Codat is unable to retrieve all the required data from the accounting platform.

 Updated 8 days ago